Flashing the Compute Module eMMC

 Make sure that J4 (USB SLAVE BOOT ENABLE) is set to the 'EN' position.

-Git may produce an error if the date is not set correctly, so on a Raspberry Pi enter the following:
+Git may produce an error if the date is not set correctly.
+On a Raspberry Pi, enter the following to correct this:

 sudo date MMDDhhmm